- Why Use Flash Tracking?

 ga.js tracking code and contains all the Analytics tracking functionality.
 There is no need for a separate

 ga.js tracking installation with this mode.
-In addition, AS3 mode uses the Flash storage mechanism to track session information for the visitor.
+In addition, AS3 mode uses the Flash storage mechanism to track session information for the user.

 For certain DOM parameters such as language, the AS3 component tries to retrieve the values from the browser.
 If the values are not present, the component either uses the Flash equivalent value or defaults to